Investing in the Future of Medical Education

 Gifts of scholarships help to cover the cost of tuition, which include expenses related to the cost of instructing students in a robust educational environment.
 These costs include curriculum development, faculty preparation and teaching time, medical-education research, and infrastructure (such as our state-of-the-art teaching facility, library resources, and IT and lab equipment).
 While the costs are significant, Founding Dean Bonita Stanton is committed to ensuring that regardless of the rate of tuition, every student interested in, and capable of, becoming a physician shall have the opportunity to do so.

 Endowments are ideal for honoring individuals and perpetuating shared values.
-You, your family, your company or firm can become part of the history being written by the College of Medicine.
+You, your family, your company or firm can become part of the history being written by the School of Medicine.
 These visionary gifts extend support beyond your own lifetime and represent true foresight and concern for future generations.

 Hackensack Meridian School of Medicine at Seton Hall University is committed to leading the way in educating our next generation of physicians.
 When you include a gift to the School of Medicine in your estate plan, you help us provide the best educational opportunities for these health care leaders of tomorrow.